Skip to content

 Built-in (built_in)

 Native TypeScript connectors compiled into the server.
 These have direct access to Node.js APIs and are registered in the connector registry at startup.
-Examples include the http and delay connectors.
+Examples include the http, delay, google-workspace, and outbound scim connectors.
+The outbound SCIM connector is reference-grade for IdP provisioning use cases — see Outbound SCIM Connector.

 Best for: Core integrations that ship with Floh, performance-critical connectors.